What’s the best way to design a marketing and advertising campaign?

 Let’s go deeper.
 Let’s say, you find a website that has your customers coming in and out off regularly, and you spent that $10,000 to get a banner ad there for a few days.
 Great, a relevant website with some of your target audience visiting daily.

-The problem is that that $10,000 will probably buy you only a day of space, at the most, on a reputable website.
+The problem is that $10,000 will probably buy you only a day of space, at the most, on a reputable website.
 In this day in age, gone are the days of “the average consumer will make a purchase decision after seeing an ad 6 times (or whatever that statistic was).
-These days our ADHD kicks in hard, and we need to see brands, ads, logos and messages 20, 30, 40, 50 times, before we even think about making a decision.
+These days our ADHD kicks in hard, and we need to see brands, ads, logos, and messages 20, 30, 40, 50 times, before we even think about making a decision.

 The Internet has changed our brains.
 Even if you have that banner ad there for a few days, it’s unlikely that it’s going to impact enough to make it worthwhile.

 Now, I’m not hating on banner ads for the sake of conversation.
 I’m simply stating that it’s an outdated type of advertising that isn’t efficient anymore.
-It might have a place in broad based campaigns, but with the availability of social media, content marketing and sponsored content, we have a much better playing field.
+It might have a place in broad-based campaigns, but with the availability of social media, content marketing, and sponsored content, we have a much better playing field.

-We as marketers don’t have to shove our message in front of people anymore, now we are able to develop content that is served only to the people that are most likely to want it and to do it in a way that will gain their attention, their trust and engage them to having a conversation with us.
+We as marketers don’t have to shove our message in front of people anymore, now we are able to develop content that is served only to the people that are most likely to want it and to do it in a way that will gain their attention, their trust and engage them to have a conversation with us.
 That conversation, in turn, is much more likely to lead to potential sales and even referrals.

 All I’m asking is that when you’re thinking about designing your advertising and marketing campaign, don’t just pick tactics and strategies, because they’re what you’re “supposed” to do.
 Pick them because they tell great stories and they have a major impact on the people who are most likely to care and to engage with you, because only then, are you most likely to get the sale.